luxeengine/luxe-docs/docs/guide.md

     Use the luxe launcher, and from the project page, select new project at the top.
     From there you can select which project outline you want to use as the starting point.

+**Project file**
 A luxe project is a folder with a `project.luxe` file inside it.
+This is the project file.
 Inside your `project.luxe` file, you can set the project `name`, but it usually is set when created.

+**Project config**
+There's also a project config folder, `luxe.project/`, which is typically where project configuration goes.
+This holds files like the modules used, asset manifest, version info and more.

+**Entry**
 There's also typically a `game.wren` file, this is your entry point for the game code.

+**Outline**
 Your project will often be created from a template, called a project `outline`.
 Your project probably contains an `outline/` folder, this is the template part.
 The project template gives you an easy starting point ready to go.

-### Your project data

-Your project also contains your game code, and your asset files like images and sounds (_source assets_).
-In luxe, many things can be specified in data too, like levels, entities and settings which will be in the project as well.

-When making your game, all these assets are converted (_compiled_) into content luxe can easily consume, as you'll see later.

 ### Running a project